agussalberdi/agussalberdi/README.md

 - 🔭 My Portfolio: https://agustinalberdi-portfolio.netlify.app/
 - 🌱 I’m currently learning the latest features released on Angular v17 like it's new built-in control flow, Standalone API and Deferrable Views.
 Beyond the frontend frontier, I'm navigating the fascinating landscape of Blockchain and Web3, driven by a curiosity to understand the decentralized future.
-- 👯 I’m looking to collaborate on open-source projects that involve Angular or Vue.js
+- 👯 I’m looking to collaborate on open-source projects that involve Angular or React
 - 📫 How to reach me: https://www.linkedin.com/in/agustinalberdi

 - ⚡ Fun fact: